bluetoother/ble-shepherd/README.md

 * Differences between **prop** and **permit**
     - Each Characteristic has a lot of attributes, including Characteristic value and many optional information about the value, such as _Characteristic User Description_.
-        - `permit`: Each attribute in a Characteristic has its own permission, and `permit` is used to define its permission.
+        - `permit`: Each attribute in a Characteristic has its own permission, and `permit` is used to define the permission of Characteristic value attribute.
         - `prop`: `prop` is an attribute in a Characteristic to describe the permission of Characteristic value.
 Having a read permission can let GATT clients know what operations they can perform upon the Characteristic value.

     Note: `prop` must be compatible with `permit`, otherwise GATT clients will be misled.

 * Example
     * Add Characteristics into a public Service
-        - If the Characteristic is a public-defined one, charInfo `val` should be an object with keys list in the _Field Name_ of the [public UUID table](https://github.com/hedywings/cc-bnp#3-characteristics).
+        - If the Characteristic is a public-defined one, charInfo `val` should be an object with keys list in the _Field Names_ of the [public UUID table](https://github.com/hedywings/cc-bnp#323-characteristics).
     ```js
     var charsInfo = [
         { uuid: '0x2a00', permit: [ 'Read' ], prop: [ 'Read' ], val: { name: "BLE Shepherd" } },